Well known problem, Safari on iOS or on MacOS refuses the websockets connection if one of the following issues is present on users side

 3. or user uses outdated/invalid certificate for https connection.

-That is not TSplus issue but pure invention of Apple to stop any potential hacker activities on iOS/Mac devices when the secured connection authority(https certificate) can't be verified.
+That is not TSplus issue but pure invention of Apple to stop any potential hacker activities on iOS/Mac devices for websockets when the secured connection authority(https certificate) can't be verified.
+As workaround the client drops to compatibility mode with slow XHR connection.

 To fix this issue you have few different ways how you may proceed.